Every parent who does a tribute page wants it to be perfect.

 Your answer should be, “Yes!”

 And that’s even if you’ve never done tribute pages before.
-After all, yearbook advisors aren’t alone in their search for inspiration.
+After all, yearbook advisers aren’t alone in their search for inspiration.
 Everyone needs it, including parents.

 If you’ve done tribute pages in the past, you have a whole bunch of examples to which you can point your parents.
 You just need to dig them out of your files.
 If you haven’t, you can find a ton of great examples online.
 Our “Senior Ads” board on Pinterest has several that we think are really great (and we’re totally OK with you sharing them).